10.3.26

 What makes 2025 especially notable is not just the number of projects released or updated, but their scope and maturity.
 This was not a year of small tech demos or experimental prototypes alone.
 Instead, we saw complete games, large-scale updates, and ports of legendary titles once thought entirely unfeasible on PSX hardware.
 From psychological horror and narrative-driven adventures to fast-paced platformers and full 3D reimplementations, the scene demonstrated both diversity and confidence.

 This article offers a complete overview of PSX homebrew activity during 2025, clearly distinguishing between fully playable releases, games that received major updates during the year, and promising projects still in development.
-I am aware that not all the updates and projects of 2025 are included here.
+We are aware that not all the updates and projects of 2025 are included here.
 Everything that appears in the article will be a compilation of the games and updates published on this website.
 In 2026, we will continue working to incorporate all the titles that have been released or improved in 2025 or in previous years.
 Please remember that you can send us an email (psxhomebrewgames@gmail.com) so that we can take your projects or those of other users into account and add them to the page.

 RELEASED IN 2025